Basiiii/UNIX-CLI/coding-style.md

 # Coding Standards

-## 1. Introduction
+## Introduction

-This document outlines the coding standards and guidelines to be followed in the project.
+This document outlines the coding standards and guidelines that are followed in the project.
 Adhering to these standards ensures consistency, readability, and maintainability of the codebase.

-## 2. Naming Conventions
+## Naming Conventions

+Naming conventions should follow:

 - Functions: `functionsLikeThis()`
 - Variables: `variables_like_this`